fishercallum/EpicOS/README.md

 # EpicOS
 A command-based chat bot for [Multiplayer Piano](https://multiplayerpiano.net), originally created in 2015.

-This repository hosts all versions of the bot developed between 2015 and 2024.
+This repository hosts all published versions of the bot starting from 2015.

-## Directory
+## Project Directory

 ### 2015